wheresvic/mongoose-field-encryption/README.md

 }
 ```

-`find` works transparently and you can make new documents as normal, but you should not use the `lean` option on a find if you want the fields of the document to be decrypted. `findOne`, `findById` and `save` also all work as normal. `update` works _only for string fields_ and you would also need to manually set the `__enc_` field value to false if you're updating an encrypted field.
+`find` works transparently and you can make new documents as normal, but you should not use the `lean` option on a find if you want the fields of the document to be decrypted. `findOne`, `findById` and `save` also all work as normal. `updateOne` works _only for string fields_ and you would also need to manually set the `__enc_` field value to false if you're updating an encrypted field.
+Currently `updateMany` is not supported.

 From the mongoose package documentation: _Note that findAndUpdate/Remove do not execute any hooks or validation before making the change in the database.
 If you need hooks and validation, first query for the document and then save it._